 Voice command is a worthwhile feature that enables you to navigate on the run, allowing you to enter an address or ask for a gas station, restaurant, hospital, or location from the POI menu simply by asking for it.
 It's available on a few high-end units, with more coming in the near future.

 Many of the most popular units have "simulation" modes that allow you to familiarize yourself with how they operate, even if you're inside a store where satellite signals can't be picked up.
 Ask the salesperson to show you the device in “simulation” mode - Take a "test drive!"

 Pushing the GPS buttons should become second nature.
 Are the directions simple to understand?
 If you lost the instruction manual, could you figure out the basics by yourself?
 Try getting from one point on a map to another.
 How does the unit tell you which direction to go?

-We would like to advise the prospective buyer do some research before making his/her purchase.
-Ask not only the salesperson, but also other users driving with the device you might be interested in!
+We would like to advise the prospective buyer to do some research before making his/her purchase.
+Ask not only the salesperson but also other users driving with the device you might be interested in!